 Collaborations within Yale

-We collect in collaboration with Art and Architecture, Center for Science and Social Science Information, Law, Divinity, Maps, Manuscripts and Archives, and Humanities Collections.
+We collect in collaboration with Art and Architecture, Marx Science and Social Science Library, Law, Divinity, Maps, Manuscripts and Archives, and Humanities Collections.
 In addition, there is a close connection between the collection and various departments at the university such as those listed above, and the Yale University Art Gallery, in much the same way.

 - Title VI Libraries – The African Collection collaborates with the other Title VI Africana libraries on various jointly funded microfilm and digital projects.